Indonesia passes law to relocate capital to remote Borneo - ExBulletin

 Indonesia passes law to relocate capital to remote Borneo

+Mr Jokowi, as the president is known, first announced the plan in 2019, but progress has been delayed by the pandemic.

-JAKARTA Indonesia’s parliament has approved a bill to move the national capital from Jakarta to a jungle area of Kalimantan on the island of Borneo, the country’s planning minister announced on Tuesday (January 18).
+Indonesia’s parliament has approved a bill to move the national capital from Jakarta to a jungle area of Kalimantan on the island of Borneo, the planning minister announced on Tuesday.

-The new State Capital Act, which provides a legal framework for President Joko Widodo’s ambitious US$32 billion (S$43 billion) mega-project, stipulates how development of the capital will be funded and governed.
+The new State Capital Law, which provides a legal framework for President Joko Widodo’s ambitious $32 billion mega-project, stipulates how development of the capital will be funded and governed.

-“The new capital has a central function and is a symbol of the nation’s identity, as well as a new economic center of gravity,” Planning Minister Suharso Monoarfa told parliament after the bill was passed on Tuesday. .
+“The new capital has a central function and is a symbol of the nation’s identity, as well as a new center of economic gravity,” Planning Minister Suharso Monoarfa told parliament after the bill passed. law on Tuesday.

 The new center will be called “Nusantara”, a Javanese name for the Indonesian archipelago chosen by the president, Monoarfa announced on Monday.